ONSgeo/Area_Classification/docs/specifications/Pre-processing.md

 ## 4.0 Methods
 ### 4.1 Method inputs
-The pre-processing component requires three dataframes that are outputted from the downloading data component; EW, NI and Scot dataframes containing all of the downloaded census variables.
+The pre-processing component requires three data frames that are outputted from the downloading data component; EW, NI and Scot data frames containing all of the downloaded census variables.
-These dataframes must contain the following fields:
+These data frames must contain the following fields:
 | Column name |	Data type |	Definition |
 | -------- |   ---------- |     ---------- |
 | Area identifier |   string |     this could be the area name or area code for a LAD |